kingston-hackSpace/Reed_sensor/2pin_basic_tutorial_LED5W.md

 - 5-12V, 5-10W LED bulb

-- MOSFET IRLZ44N (will manage high current)
+- MOSFET IRLZ44N (will manage high current and act like a switch)

 - 100 ohms resistor